 Entry to the Academy is usually in October when there is an introductory weekend.
 Prospective candidates need to email Mike Moffitt by September to be included.
 Candidates need to be between 13 and 18 and are required to roll or show they can exit their boat safely in open water.
 They need to know the basics of polo, be confident in their boat and be prepared to work hard.
 Notices will be posted next summer to this website with details of the next introductory weekend so watch this space for details.

-For more information please contact Mike Moffit by email firstname.lastname@example.org
+For more information please see reference documents below or contact Mike Moffit by email firstname.lastname@example.org

 Content contributed by Su Morris.